-Please note that as of January 2016, the Visa Waiver Program has changed.
-Under the new changes, the following categories of travelers are no longer eligible to travel or be admitted to the United States under the Visa Waiver Program, and will need to apply for, and go through the standard Visa application and interview process:
+Please note under new changes, the following categories of travelers are no longer eligible to travel or be admitted to the United States under the Visa Waiver Program, and will need to apply for, and go through the standard Visa application and interview process:

-- Nationals of VWP countries who have traveled or been present in Iran, Iraq, Sudan, or Syria on or after March 1, 2011 (with limited exceptions).
+- Nationals of VWP countries who have traveled or been present in Iran, Iraq, North Korea, Sudan, Syria, Libya, Somalia and Yemen on or after March 1, 2011 (with limited exceptions)

 Visa Application Guidelines

 Complete the Online Visa Application

 - Online Nonimmigrant Visa Application, Form DS-160 – Learn more about completing the DS-160.
 You must: